-Ms. Rudd has extensive experience representing clients in a range of litigation work at both the trial and appellate levels, including conducting depositions, preparing motions and appellate briefs, and appearing and arguing on clients’ behalf in both pre-trial proceedings and at trial.
+Ms. Rudd has extensive courtroom experience, representing clients at both the trial court and appellate levels and serving as trial counsel in both state and federal courts.
 Ms. Rudd has also assisted clients in assessing, anticipating, and avoiding litigation risks associated with new and existing business strategies.
-Her clients have included Fortune 500 and international companies in the pharmaceutical, computer, entertainment, airline, manufacturing and financial services industries.
+Her clients have included Fortune 500 and international companies in the pharmaceutical, shipping, computer, entertainment, airline, manufacturing, and financial services industries.

 - Playing a substantial role in the legal motion and advocacy strategy for AstraZeneca Pharmaceuticals LP in the Seroquel litigation – prevailing on Daubert and summary judgment motions that defeated the lead bellwether case in the federal MDL and state coordinated proceedings in Delaware and New Jersey, including Guinn v.
 AstraZeneca Pharms.
 LP, 598 F. Supp.
 2d 1239 (M.D.
 Fla.
 2009); Haller v.
 AstraZeneca Pharms.
 LP, 598 F. Supp.
 2d 1271 (M.D.
 Fla.
 2009); Scaife v.
 AstraZeneca LP, 2009 WL 1610575 (Del.
 Super.
 Ct.
 June 9, 2009); and Tate v.
 AstraZeneca Pharms.
 LP, No. MID-L-1608-07-MT (N.J.
 Super.
 Ct.
 Feb.
 5, 2010).
 Ms. Rudd also prepared the meritorious briefing in an appeal of the lead MDL case for AstraZeneca Pharmaceuticals before the U.S. Court of Appeals for the Eleventh Circuit, Guinn v.
 AstraZeneca Pharms.
 LP, 602 F.3d 1245 (11th Cir.
 2010), and was on the AstraZeneca trial team that secured a defense verdict in March 2010 from a New Jersey state court jury in Baker v.
 AstraZeneca Pharms.
 LP.